Best coffee machine in the UK of 2024 - 11 machines reviewed by coffee-lovers

 -

-Removable tray feels flimsy
+Removable drip tray seems a little flimsy

 The Swan Retro One Touch Espresso Machine is a retro-style coffee machine with all the modern touches you need to make your coffee shop favourites.
 The milk frother is very easy to use, and there are two sizes of beverage in three drink types.